 Michelle Weiner-Davis has written several books.
 You can read more about her at Divorce Busting.
 Here are two books to equip you with some powerful solutions: Change Your Life And Everyone In It: How To, and Divorce Busting: A Step By Step Approach To Making Your Marriage Loving Again.

 This is obviously the most ideal situation.
 If both you and your partner are willing to work together to make your marriage better, the chances of success will increase.

 Here are some suggestions I thought of to help you approach your Asperger’s partner, especially if s/he has not yet been diagnosed with the condition.

 You may want to suggest that s/he take some of the Asperger’s online tests.
 These tests are by no means definitive, but may help your Aspie partner be willing to seek a more comprehensive diagnosis.

 Provide Positive Examples

-You may want to review these yourself to understand the inspirational qualities of these people, so that you can appreciate the positive qualities of the autism spectrum and share those with your partner.
+You may want to check these yourself to understand the inspirational qualities of these people, so that you can appreciate the positive qualities of the autism spectrum and share those with your partner.